The diagram of the Talend Cloud functional architecture is divided into two main parts: the local network and the cloud infrastructure.

 - In Talend Cloud Pipeline Designer, you can design complex end-to-end pipelines to process, enrich and transform data at rest or in motion.
-You can run these Pipelines either using the embedded Cloud Engine for Pipelines or using a Remote Engine for Pipelines installed on your Virtual Private Cloud or on premises.
+You can run these pipelines either using the embedded Cloud Engine for Design or using a Remote Engine Gen2 installed on your Virtual Private Cloud or on premises.

 - In Talend Cloud Data Preparation, you can import your data from local files or other sources, and cleanse or enrich it by creating new preparations.

 - In Talend Cloud Data Stewardship, campaign owners manage data assets and organize the data interactions whenever human intervention is required to collaborate on data curation, arbitration, or validation.

 - In Talend Dictionary Service, you can add, remove, or modify the semantic categories that are applied to each column in your data when opened in Talend Cloud Data Preparation or Talend Cloud Data Stewardship.

 - In Talend Cloud API Designer, you can design APIs or import existing definitions, publish their documentation and create mocks.
 You can then export your definitions in OpenAPI Specification/Swagger or RAML.
 You can also test your APIs onTalend Cloud API Tester at any step in the design.